sylvainprigent/sdeep/docs/source/guide.rst

 architecture.
 Basically, the `SDeep` command line tool will search for modules who's name starts with `sd_` and contains submodules names as the `SDeep` modules (datasets, evals, losses, models, optims, transforms, workflows).
-All the modules are not mandatory, and you can implement only the one you need.
+All the modules are not mandatory, and we can implement only the one we need.

-Thus two architecture of your python module are possible.
+Thus two architecture of the python module are possible.
 If we need to implement only one module per component, we can just create a module file per component: